boxden/The-Lobby/README.md

 ## Information

-The Lobby is a destructible map.
+The Lobby is a destructible map for Garry's Mod.
 You have the ability to destroy absolutely everything, right down to the props.
 Destructibility is simulated by a physics engine called Digital Molecular Matter, aka DMM.

 The map was originally created by [robixn](https://www.youtube.com/watch?v=N7MYttLnHpA) in 2010 year.